codeation/impress/README.md

 - The API is stable, but the details are subject to change.

 A cross-platform [mind-map application](https://github.com/codeation/lineation/) is being developed to prove the underlying principles of the library.

-### Short term roadmap

-- Recommended Event Propagation module.
-- Additional library with a set of widgets (text input, dialog, etc.).
-- Developer version of the library with debugging and profiling.
-- Auto build GTK-3 driver for a fixed set of Linux distributions.
-- Distribution tool to pack the GUI application into Debian package.

-### Long term roadmap

-- [WebAssembly driver](https://github.com/codeation/canvas) for turning a browser into a client terminal.
-- Two or more cooperate drivers for the same GUI application.
-- GTK-4 driver version when Debian will contain GTK-4 apps.
-- Apple Silicon native driver for macOS.
-- iOS app used as GUI app remote client.

-Stay tuned for more.

 ## Contributing